 Leal has written extensively on fisheries, water, outdoor recreation, oil and gas, as well as timber and federal land use policy.
 His articles have appeared in newspapers such as the Wall Street Journal, New York Times, and Chicago Tribune.
 He is also the author of numerous published papers in specialized journals, such as the Harvard Journal of Public Policy, the Journal of Policy Analysis, and the Columbia Journal of Environmental Law.

 Leal received his B.S. in mathematics and his M.S. in statistics from California State University at Hayward.
 He joined PERC in 1985 where he is a senior fellow.
-He lives in Bozeman, spending much of his free time fly fishing, bird hunting, or hiking in Montana.
+He lives with his wife Sandy in Pray, MT, spending much of his free time fly fishing, bird hunting, or hiking.

 Leal is currently engaged in researching rights-based solutions to problems in ocean fisheries.
 He also studies state and national parks, comparing management practices and revenue-generating programs.
 He contributes to a bi-annual environmental report card prepared by PERC, evaluating market efforts to improve environmental quality.